 In hindsight, there are many explanations for the 1987 stock market crash, such as overvaluation, program trading, illiquidity, and market sentiment.
 One of the new innovations at that time was portfolio insurance, where institutional investors would short sell a stock index on the futures market to limit any downside risk if the market dropped.
 Portfolio insurance is designed to allow institutional investors to enjoy the benefits of a rising market yet protect their stock portfolio during falling markets.

-The growth of the use of computers on Wall Street allowed stocks and futures to be traded based on algorithms programed into the computer, called program trading.
+The growth of the use of computers on Wall Street allowed stocks and futures to be traded based on algorithms programed into the computer; this is called program trading.
 In program trading, the computer executes buy and sell orders of stock or futures at a rapid rate.
 Many blame program trades as one of the agents that deepened the crash as computers were selling stocks while the market fell.
-Roughly half the trading on that day was by a small number of institutions with portfolio insurance that was implemented through program trading.
+Roughly half the trading on that day was done by a small number of institutions with portfolio insurance that was implemented through program trading.
 Congressman Edward Markey, who had warned about the potential dangers of program trading, stated, “Program trading was the principal cause.”
 The Presidential Task Force on Market Mechanism gave the greatest importance to portfolio insurance in causing the crash.

 Changes That Resulted From the Crash

 In order to calm the financial markets, the day after the crash, Federal Reserve Chairman Alan Greenspan said, “The Federal Reserve, consistent with its responsibilities as the nation’s central bank, affirmed today its readiness to serve as a source of liquidity to support the economic and financial system.”
 Out of the public’s eye, the Fed was encouraging the banks to continue to lend to financial institutions.
-During the week of October 19, the ten largest New York banks nearly doubled their lending to securities firms.
-The response of the Federal Reserve was seen as important in healing financial markets to allow return to normal functioning.
+During the week of October 19, the 1- largest New York banks nearly doubled their lending to securities firms.
+The response of the Federal Reserve was seen as important in healing financial markets to allow a return to normal functioning.

 As a result of the crash, regulators stepped in and overhauled trading-clearing protocols to bring uniformity to the markets.
 To allow exchanges to step in and halt trading during instances of exceptionally large price decline, rules known as “circuit breakers” were developed.
 To prevent another major crash, the New York Stock Exchange can temporarily halt trading when the S&P 500 stock index declines seven percent, 13 percent, or 20 percent, in order to give investors “the ability to make informed choices during periods of high market volatility.”